 - Acquire artistic skills to express and communicate experiences.

-- Recognize importance of personal experiences and respect originality of own work and others.
+- Recognize the importance of personal experiences and respect the originality of their own work and the work of others.

-- Develop manipulative and organizational skills by using arts media effectively to translate ideas, feelings, and values.
+- Develop manipulative and organizational skills by using art media effectively to translate ideas, feelings, and values.

 Acquire knowledge of historical and cultural developments.

-- Study a variety of artworks of contemporary, historic and prehistoric cultures.
+- Study a variety of artworks from contemporary, historic, and prehistoric cultures.

-- Understand that art reflects, records, and shapes history and plays a role in culture.
+- Understand that art reflects, records, shapes history, and plays a role in culture.